VoirDiary/VoirDiary/_posts/2022-3-16-Gouache-Landscapes.md

 I was very excited to take my second gouache class at the Gage Academy this winter.
 But after the first week it was cancelled!

-I was determined not to continue with my practice, so conducted my own painting exercises.
+I was determined to continue with my practice, so conducted my own painting exercises.

 Following the approach of the class, I used MapCrunch.com to find subject photos.
 MapCrunch is basically a database of images from Google Maps.
 But it's neat because you can filter the images by country.

 One of the goals of these exercises was to get more experience with color palettes.
 I started painting with black and white.

 <img src="https://github.com/VoirDiary/VoirDiary/blob/main/assets/images/667516830.089371.jpg?raw=true" width="400">
 <img src="https://github.com/VoirDiary/VoirDiary/blob/main/assets/images/667516860.179023.jpg?raw=true" width="400">
 <img src="https://github.com/VoirDiary/VoirDiary/blob/main/assets/images/667516897.351874.jpg?raw=true" width="400">
 <img src="https://github.com/VoirDiary/VoirDiary/blob/main/assets/images/667516926.935578.jpg?raw=true" width="400">

 Then I moved to a complimentary triad.

 <img src="https://github.com/VoirDiary/VoirDiary/blob/main/assets/images/667516587.090698.jpg?raw=true" width="400">
 <img src="https://github.com/VoirDiary/VoirDiary/blob/main/assets/images/667516742.592243.jpg?raw=true" width="400">

-One realization that I had while painting landscapes was that I did not understand linear perspectives.
+One realization that I had while painting landscapes was that I did not understand linear perspective.
 A few YouTube videos later, I had a general idea.
-But I think more practice is needed for me to gain a firmer graps.
+But I think more practice is needed to gain a firmer grasp.

 **Here are a few exercises for drawing/painting with linear perspective:**